Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Can We Automate Ins-Controllable Summarization Benchmarking?

 \subsection{Result Analysis}

-The evaluation results are in Table~\ref{tab:auto-eval}.
+The evaluation results are in Figure~\ref{fig:autoeval}.
 We found that Llama-2 models show a strong performance under GPT-4's evaluation, even outperforming \texttt{gpt-4-0314} in the pairwise comparison setting.
-However, since we did not observe Llama-2 models achieve performance as strong as GPT-4 in evaluating the ins-controllable summaries (\S\ref{subsec:meta-eval-result}), we suspect GPT-4 has overestimated Llama-2 models' performance in this summary generation task.
-The reason is likely that the summaries generated by Llama-2 models are much longer than the \texttt{gpt-4-0314} summaries, and the evaluation method based on GPT-4 tends to favor longer summaries.
-One piece of evidence is that \texttt{gpt-4-1106-preview} achieves even better performance than Llama-2 70B model, while these two models have very similar average summary lengths.
+However, since we did not observe Llama-2 models achieving performance as strong as GPT-4 in evaluating the ins-controllable summaries (\S\ref{subsec:meta-eval-result}), we suspect GPT-4 has overestimated Llama-2 models' performance in this summary generation task.
+The reason is likely that the summaries generated by Llama-2 models are much longer than the \texttt{gpt-4-0314} summaries, which tend to be favored by GPT-4 as shown below.

-As a further investigation, we conduct a case study by only comparing summary pairs with similar lengths in Appendix~\ref{sec:appendix-bias}.
-We found that when the length difference is controlled, none of the LLMs we compared can outperform GPT-4 on the overall quality aspect, and Llama-2 models no longer have a clear advantage over \texttt{gpt-4-0314}.
-Therefore, we call for future work to find more robust automatic evaluation methods that can reliably scale up the ins-controllable summarization benchmark.